You can visit Washington’s gorgeous state parks for free by planning your trips around these twelve days in 2018.

-The northwesternmost point of the lower 48 states is an easy hike with amazing views.
-Plus there’s an oceanfront resort nearby with cabins and RV sites.
+The northwesternmost point of the lower U.S. is an easy hike with amazing views.
+Plus, there’s an oceanfront resort nearby with cabins and RV sites.

 The national park surrounding Mount Rainier, Washington’s highest peak, has scenic trails and wooded campgrounds for tents and RVs.

 Cool off this summer by heading out to the Pacific Coast.
 These campgrounds and resorts will give you the most breathtaking views.

 This Seattle company rents out four retro fiberglass campers, including a Trillium, Burro, and a beautifully restored Canadian Boler.